diana-hep/oamap/README.md

 fcn(*[arrays[x] for x in arrayparams])
 ```

 On the same laptop, this took 3.8 seconds: six times faster.
-Note that it is still Python code, just rearranged for faster access ("compiled the proxies away").
+Note that this is all still Python code, just rearranged for faster access (we "compiled the abstractions away").

 It's also in a form that can be compiled to native bytecode (no Python at runtime) by Numba.
-If you have Numba installed, the same two lines with `numba=True` speeds it up by another 125 times:
+If you have Numba installed, the same two lines with `numba=True` speeds it up by another factor of a hundred:

 ```python
 fcn, arrayparams = local(doit, arrays2type(arrays, "events"), environment={"math": math}, numba=True)
 fcn(*[arrays[x] for x in arrayparams])
 ```

-The first time it is called, the function takes 0.98 seconds to compile.
+The first time the function is called, it takes 0.98 seconds to compile.
 Thereafter, it takes 0.03 seconds.
 There are no Python objects or memory allocations objects in the loop: it would not be any faster if it were written in C++.
 And yet, it's the same Python we'd write to explore a handful of events.

 ## Project roadmap

-Relationship to [Femtocode](https://github.com/diana-hep/femtocode): Femtocode is a totally functional language with dependent types, intended for high-level data queries.
-This columnar representation is the central idea of the Femtocode execution engine: PLUR is a simpler project that focuses only on accessing data, which can be used in any procedural code.
-In fact, PLUR can be reimplemented in any language with JIT-compilation.
+**Relationship to [Femtocode](https://github.com/diana-hep/femtocode):** Femtocode is a totally functional language with dependent types, intended for high-level data queries.
+The columnar representation described here is the central idea of the Femtocode execution engine: PLUR is a simpler project that focuses only on accessing data, which can be used in any procedural code.
+In fact, PLUR can be reimplemented in any language with JIT-compilation (such as [C++ Cling](https://root.cern.ch/cling): hint to ROOT developers).

 Femtocode is intended for a future HEP query engine, but Numba and PLUR would be easier to implement in the short term.
 The HEP query engine is likely to use Python as a query language before Femtocode is ready.

+**Relationship to [Apache Arrow](https://arrow.apache.org/):** after much exploration (four fundamentally different data representations), I've come to the conclusion that Arrow's chain of offset arrays is the best way to access hierarchical data.

+The differences are:

+   1. PLUR has no dependencies other than Numpy and maybe Numba, so it's easy to install.
+   2. Arrow defines the relative placemment of its columnar buffers; PLUR lets them be any Numpy arrays anywhere (including disk via memory-mapped files).
+Therefore, PLUR arrays can be copied into Arrow buffers with a bulk `memcpy` operation, while Arrow buffers can be zero-copy interpreted as PLUR arrays.
+   3. PLUR implements fast accessors for the data.
+In the future, PLUR could be used as a way of writing Python routines that run on Arrow data, which could be a Pandas/R/Spark DataFrame supporting Arrow.

-### Steps
+## Steps

    * Define PLUR representation **(done)**.
    * Conversion of Python objects into PLUR **(done)**.